Pyomo/pyomo/doc/OnlineDocs/advanced_topics/flattener/index.rst

 Data structures
 ---------------
-The components returned are either ``ComponentData`` objects, for components not indexed by any of the provided sets, and references-to-slices, for components indexed, explicitly or implicitly, by the provided sets.
+The components returned are either ``ComponentData`` objects, for components not indexed by any of the provided sets, or references-to-slices, for components indexed, explicitly or implicitly, by the provided sets.
 Slices are necessary as they can encode "implicit indexing" -- where a component is contained in an indexed block.
 It is natural to return references